crownstone/bluenet/docs/MESH.md

 encrypted.
 The transport PDU is of of a maximum size of 128 bits (16 bytes) for an access message and 96 bits (12 bytes) for a control message.
 The total message is 31 bytes.

+The TTL can have a value of `0`.
+In that case the message will not be relayed.
+This means all receiving nodes will know that this message is a single radio link away.
+This can be used to build up a topology of the network.

 The transport payload can be separated into multiple segments.
 However, this eats a little bit from the payload to indicate the segment index and count.
 For our access messages with a transport PDU of 16 bytes: